 - Use projections to read from the event stream and calculate read models state.

 - Be able to change how events are processed without breaking anything.

-- Event: represents something that has already happened, has the root ID projections use to aggregate the events, and has actions to be applied by the reducers.
+- Event: represents something that has already happened, has a root ID property the projections will use to aggregate the events, and also has actions to be applied by the reducers.
 It’s actions in the plural because an action can have many versions.